feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 112 For a detailed discussion, see Chapter I.

 168 The Chinese belonged to the Vreemde Oosterlingen group, and became primary members of this non-native, nonEuropean element in colonial society.
 Because of their considerable numbers and the indispensable role they played in the colonial economy, it is not surprising that the Dutch took the Chinese into consideration when formulating government policies.
-For the three centuries to 1900, Dutch government concerns revolved around economic matters, but to this were added political concerns in the first half of the twentieth century. |
+For the three centuries to 1900, Dutch government concerns revolved around economic matters, but to this were added political concerns in the first half of the twentieth century.
+I

 As members of the Vreemde Oosterlingen group, the Chinese position was extremely 'onvaste en zwevende',113 unsteady and floating, which reflected the dualist policy of the Dutch government.
 There is an example in the legal sphere: in legal cases, the Chinese were liable to European law, and thus their judicial processes took place in the Council of Justice, or Raad van Justitie.
 However, if a Chinese was involved in a criminal case, he was prosecuted by the Landraad, or Native Court of Justice.
 When, in 1868, the Dutch introduced the politierol, or police roll, by which rights were given to administrative officials to exercise